 - Show your current and future clients that you are still out there working hard

-In the next part, I will discuss how to actually go about collecting content and take a look at the many FREE tools you can use.
+In my next post on content curation, I will discuss how to actually go about collecting content and take a look at the many FREE tools you can use.